adaptlearning/adapt-contrib-narrative/README.md

 **\_hasNavigationInTextArea** (boolean): Determines the location of the arrows (icons) used to navigate from slide to slide.
 Navigation can overlay the image or the text.
 Set to `true` to have the navigation controls appear in the text region.
 The default value is `false`

+### \_canCycleThroughPagination (boolean):
+Enables the items to be cycled through endlessly using either the previous or next icon.
+When set to `true`, clicking "next" on the final stage will display the very first stage.
+When set to `false`, the final stage will display only a "previous" icon.
+The default is `false`.

 **\_setCompletionOn** (string): This value determines when the component registers as complete.
 Acceptable values are `"allItems"` and `"inview"`. `"allItems"` requires the learner to navigate to each slide. `"inview"` requires the **Narrative** component to enter the view port completely, top and bottom.
 When using `_isStackedOnMobile: true`, this attribute will be ignored as completion is always set to `"inview"`.
 The default value is `"allItems"`

 **\_items** (array): Multiple items may be created.
 Each item represents one slide and contains values for the narrative (**title**, **body**), the image (**\_graphic**), and the slide's header when viewed on a mobile device (**\_strapLine**).